Citrus Aurantium for Metabolism: Weight Loss, Appetite Control & More

 What Is Citrus Aurantium and Why Does It Matter for Weight Loss?

-Citrus aurantium, also known as bitter orange, is a plant whose peel contains active compounds like synephrine — a natural stimulant that may support metabolism and energy levels.
-While often associated with traditional Chinese medicine, today it’s found in many weight loss and pre-workout supplements.
+Citrus aurantium, or bitter orange, contains synephrine, a natural stimulant that may enhance metabolism, energy, and fat burning.
+Often associated with traditional Chinese medicine, it’s now included in many thermogenic and pre-workout supplements.

-Unlike synthetic stimulants, synephrine from bitter orange mimics the effects of ephedrine but with a potentially safer profile.
-This makes it a popular alternative for those looking to support fat burning, appetite suppression, and energy without high caffeine doses.
-Curious if a supplement with Citrus Aurantium fits your routine?
-See the top-rated thermogenic blends with synephrine extract →
+Unlike synthetic stimulants, synephrine mimics some effects of ephedrine but with a potentially safer profile, making it a popular alternative for those seeking fat-burning and appetite-suppressing effects without high caffeine doses.

-The main bioactive compound in Citrus aurantium is p-synephrine.
-It’s structurally similar to ephedrine and can bind to beta-3 adrenergic receptors, which are involved in fat breakdown and thermogenesis.
+The main bioactive compound is p-synephrine, structurally similar to ephedrine, which can bind to beta-3 adrenergic receptors involved in fat breakdown and thermogenesis.

 Other constituents include: